 Having a bird as a pet means you will have a clever companion for years to come.
-Many birds have long lifespans, and taking the time to properly train your bird will help you both to have a positive and functional relationship for years to come.
+Many birds have long lifespans, and taking the time to properly train your bird will help you both to have a positive and functional relationship for many years.

 Before you begin any training routine, equip yourself with the proper tools:

 - Treats, such as nuts or fruits, that are not part of your bird’s regular meals